-- Suspensions - o One-Day Suspension: One-Day Suspension is dismissal of the student from a course, program, or activity for a time not to exceed 24 hours, usually intended to prevent class or activity disruption.
-One-Day Suspensions may precede additional sanctions.

-Responsibility: One-Day Suspensions may be imposed by the President, the Provost, Assistant Provosts, Associate Deans, Department Chairs, Directors, Instructors, and staff responsible for non-instructional student activities.

-- Short-Term Suspension: Short-Term Suspension is dismissal of the student from a course, program or activity for a time not to exceed three (3) days.
+- Suspensions - One-Day Suspension: One-Day Suspension is dismissal of the student from a course, program, or activity for a time not to exceed 24 hours, usually intended to prevent class or activity disruption.
+One-Day Suspensions may precede additional sanctions. - Responsibility: One-Day Suspensions may be imposed by the President, the Provost, Assistant Provosts, Deans, Directors, Instructors, and staff responsible for non-instructional student activities such as a student or academic club. - Short-Term Suspension: Short-Term Suspension is dismissal of the student from a course, program or activity for a time not to exceed three (3) days.
 Short-Term Suspensions may precede additional sanctions. - Responsibility: Short-Term Suspensions may be imposed by the President, the Provost, or Assistant Provosts. - Semester Suspension: Semester Suspension is dismissal of the student from a course, program, or activity for the remainder of a semester.
 Semester Suspensions may precede additional sanctions.
-Semester Suspension may include terms that must be fulfilled before restrictions are lifted. - Responsibility: Semester Suspensions may be imposed by the President, the Provost, or Assistant Provosts. - Long-Term Suspension: Long-Term Suspension is involuntary separation of the student from John A. Logan College for a specific period of time that exceeds one semester.
+Semester Suspension may include terms that must be fulfilled before restrictions are lifted. - Responsibility: Semester Suspensions may be imposed by the President, the Provost, or Assistant Provosts. - o Long-Term Suspension: Long-Term Suspension is involuntary separation of the student from John A. Logan College for a specific period of time that exceeds one semester.
 While students can be suspended from campus altogether, suspension can also apply to specific courses, programs, or College activities.
 Students suspended shall be assigned the grades that would be appropriate if they were withdrawing voluntarily.
-Long-Term Suspension may include terms that must be fulfilled before restrictions are lifted.
+Long-Term Suspension may include terms that must be fulfilled before restrictions are lifted. - Responsibility: Long-Term Suspensions may be imposed by the President or his or her designee. - Expulsion: Expulsion is involuntary permanent removal of the student from John A. Logan College.
+The separation is permanent in the sense that it does not project a definite time of eligibility to return.
+Students dismissed shall be assigned the grades which would be appropriate if they were withdrawing voluntarily.
+Students dismissed under this code can be reinstated only by the President or his or her designee following a written request from the student.
+The President of John A. Logan College and/or his or her designee shall decide whether to honor a reinstatement request, and the denial of a reinstatement request may be appealed.

-Responsibility: Long-Term Suspensions may be imposed by the President or his or her designee.
+Responsibility: Expulsion may be imposed by the President or his or her designee.